qdrant/docs/qdrant/v0.10.x/search.md

 The batch search API enables to perform multiple search requests via a single request.

-Its semantic is straigh-forward, `n` batched search requests are equivalent to `n` singular search requests.
+Its semantic is straight-forward, `n` batched search requests are equivalent to `n` singular search requests.

 This approach has several advantages.
 First fewer network connections are required which can be very beneficial.